I always flinched when I heard, “Pass the new vendor contract through Legal.”

 In short, contracting efficiency is no longer just a dream for my impatient marketing brethren and more importantly for overworked, undervalued, isolated and long-suffering legal counsel and legal ops professionals.

-Businesses getting digital contracting
+Businesses getting the digital contracting process

 Pulling back the curtain, it’s easy to see how typically understaffed legal teams are under bombardment and unable to keep pace with business requests.
 They spend inordinate cycles on cat herding, paper chasing and signature tracking.
 It’s hardly surprising that aspirations of becoming advisors to the business often take a back seat in this environment.